Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations

 \section{Introduction}

-CLIP models \citep{radford_learning_2021,jia_scaling_2021,pham_combined_2021} have arguably become the most widely used vision-and-language (VL) models, owing popularity to efficient inference based on separate yet semantically aligned encoders for the two modalities.
-Their bi-encoder architecture makes them ideal for efficient image-text retrieval~\citep{lin_microsoft_2014,plummer_flickr30k_2015} and zero-shot image classification~\citep{radford_learning_2021}.
-They can also produce input vectors for supervised tasks such as image generation~\citep{rombach_high-resolution_2022} or cross-modal reasoning~\citep{eichenberg_magma_2021,li_blip-2_2023}.
+CLIP models \citep{radford_learning_2021,jia_scaling_2021,pham_combined_2021} have become widely used vision-and-language (VL) models, owing popularity to efficient inference based on separate yet semantically aligned encoders for the two modalities.
+Their bi-encoder architecture makes them ideal for efficient image-text retrieval~\citep{lin_microsoft_2014,plummer_flickr30k_2015} and zero-shot image classification~\citep{radford_learning_2021}, or to produce downstream features for supervised tasks such as image generation~\citep{rombach_high-resolution_2022} or cross-modal reasoning~\citep{eichenberg_magma_2021,li_blip-2_2023}.

 Motivated by the observation that performance on ImageNet classification translates well to performance in many other image tasks~\citep{recht_imagenet_2019,fang_does_2023}, CLIP models are typically evaluated on zero-shot image classification (ZS-IC), i.e., by comparing the representation of an image with text representations of class labels, whereby ImageNet~\citep{deng_imagenet_2009} is the most prominent benchmark.
 With ImageNet class labels available only in English, this supports only evaluation of monolingual English models (i.e., models trained with English captions only).
-Although most CLIP models are trained on English-only image-caption data, some effort has been put into creating multilingual and monolingual non-English models by (1) training them from scratch \citep{bianchi_contrastive_2021,ilharco_openclip_2021,yang_chinese_2022,jain_mural_2021} or (2) distilling them from English models \citep{carlsson_cross-lingual_2022,chen_altclip_2022,zhang_generalizing_2022}, typically using parallel data as supervision.
+Although most CLIP models are trained on English-only image-caption data, some effort has been put into creating multilingual and monolingual non-English models by (1) training them from scratch \citep{bianchi_contrastive_2021,ilharco_openclip_2021,yang_chinese_2022,jain_mural_2021,zhai_sigmoid_2023} or (2) distilling them from English models \citep{carlsson_cross-lingual_2022,chen_altclip_2022,zhang_generalizing_2022,visheratin_nllb_2023}, typically using parallel data as supervision.
 Despite attempts to translate ImageNet labels to other languages~\citep{bianchi_contrastive_2021,yang_chinese_2022}, the language coverage remains very limited.
-Because of this, multilingual CLIP models have mainly been benchmarked on image-text retrieval datasets \citep[\textit{inter alia}]{aggarwal_towards_2020,bugliarello_iglue_2022}, which predominantly cover only limited sets of mid-to-high resource languages.
+Because of this, multilingual CLIP models have mainly been benchmarked on image-text retrieval datasets \citep{aggarwal_towards_2020,bugliarello_iglue_2022,thapliyal_crossmodal-3600_2022}, which cover only limited sets of mid-to-high resource languages.